 Semi-Truck Maintenance: The Definitive Guide

-In this article we are going to provide some leading maintenance tips in the trucking industry that every truck driver should know.
+In this article we are going to provide some leading routine maintenance tips in the trucking industry that every truck driver should know.
 This can range from maintaining your tire pressure to hunting down issues behind warning lights and everything in between.
-We will also take an in-depth look at Semi truck maintenance through this definitive guide, delving into the categories of preventive maintenance, maintaining and maintenance checklist, as well as your maintenance schedule.
+We will also take an in-depth look at Semi truck maintenance through this definitive guide, delving into the categories of preventive maintenance, maintaining and preventative maintenance checklist, as well as your maintenance schedule.

 Preventative Maintenance

 Preventive maintenance isn’t just necessary in the trucking industry, it’s mandatory.
-According to the FMCSA Regulations, Section §396.3, “Every motor carrier and inter-modal equipment provider must systematically inspect, repair, and maintain, or cause to be systematically inspected, repaired, and maintained, all motor vehicles and inter-modal equipment subject to its control.”
+According to the FMCSA Regulations, Section §396.3, “Every motor carrier and intermodal equipment provider must systematically inspect, repair, and maintain, or cause to be systematically inspected, repaired, and maintained, all motor vehicles and intermodal equipment subject to its control.”
 It’s up to you, as the trucking company owner, to set up a maintenance schedule that works best for your vehicles and keeps you running legally.

 Much like on your personal vehicles, a preventive maintenance program on commercial vehicles is done in stages.
 A commercial truck comes with special needs however that must be properly addressed.
 To get started, here are some suggestions on how frequently to check your equipment.